-If you agree to be sworn in by the Surrogate as the estate’s Personal Representative, you will then have a fiduciary duty to all beneficiaries to act in their best interest.
-You will be given broad powers and be largely unsupervised by the Surrogate.
+Serving as the estate’s Personal Representative means you will then have a fiduciary duty to all beneficiaries to act in their best interest.
+The position comes with broad powers.
+Furthermore, you are mostly unsupervised by the Surrogate.

 To protect you, New Jersey rules give you the right to use estate funds to hire an experienced probate lawyer.
-This lawyer can advise you and, if you are attacked, protect and represent you in court.
 A good probate attorney will also make sure that you receive a full release of liability from the beneficiaries.
 You should receive this release before giving any distributions.